calebtuttle/portfoliobuilder/README.md

 You should be presented with a short welcome message and prompt:

     Welcome to the portfoliobuilder command line application.
 Enter 'help' to see commands.
-Enter 'q' to quit, or kill with ^c.
+Enter 'q' to quit, or kill with CTRL+C.
     >

 For this example, we will buy all the stocks in the S&P500, but instead of weighting those stocks by market cap (like the S&P500 does), we will weight them equally.
 First, we create a basket from an index: